ravi-kumar7/documentation/docs/bank-connect/upload-rest-api.md

     }
     ```

-::: danger 402 HTTP Status Code
+::: danger IMPORTANT
+- We do not support scanned PDF images, if uploaded we throw a **400 HTTP Code** with the `message` as **Non Parsable PDF**
+- In case a valid PDF comes as an input, and we are not able to extract information from it, API will give a **200 HTTP Code** but will have **identity** information in response as `null`.
+Our quality team takes care of such cases, and new templates are added within 24 hours.
-In case you are in **DEV** environment and your **trial period has expired**, then upload APIs will give you a response with 402 HTTP Code.
+- In case you are in **DEV** environment and your **trial period has expired**, then upload APIs will give you a response with **402 HTTP Code**.
 To fix this please request FinBox to upgrade your plan.
 :::